 For acceptance into the MTS program, students must hold a Bachelor’s degree.

 For acceptance into the MDiv, MM, and MPM a Bachelor’s degree is also required; however, the seminary accepts a limited number of students into these professional degree programs who have not earned a Bachelor’s degree, providing the applicant is a minimum of 28 years of age, submits an academic paper of at least seven (7) pages, submits MAT or GRE scores, provides a bishop’s letter granting permission to study, provides documentation of life experiences, noting vocational and spiritual development, and completes the degree application.
 Applicants who do not hold a Bachelor’s degree may not be eligible for Title IV Federal aid.

-Students in the Certificate in Anglican Studies program are not eligible for Title IV Federal aid.
+Students in the Diploma in Anglican Studies program are not eligible for Title IV Federal aid.